Easily Replace Online

-Remote replacement for driver’s licenses, learner’s permits, CDLs, and identification cards (ID card) can be completed through the myBMV.com website at any time after the credential has been printed and mailed to you.
+Remote replacement for driver’s licenses, learner’s permits, Commercial Driver’s Licenses (CDL), and identification cards (ID card) can be completed through myBMV.com at any time after your card has been printed and mailed to you.

 Please note: You may only replace a driver's license, learner's permit, CDL, or identification card a maximum of 10 times online before you must visit a BMV branch.

-Replacing your driver’s license, learner’s permit, CDL, or identification card online is a request for an exact duplication of your most recently issued card.
+When you request a replacement you will receive an exact duplication of your most recently issued card.
 This means no changes may be made to the information displayed on your card.
 If you need your replacement card sent to a different mailing address you must update your mailing address online prior to completing your online replacement application.

-In order to renew or replace a credential online, the applicant must create a myBMV account.
-The same transactions can be done at a BMV Connect kiosks.
-In both cases, customers must provide their:
+In order to renew or replace online, the applicant must create a myBMV account by providing their:

 - Driver’s license number,